iOS (Native)

 and theonboardingEvent

-variable are properly defined. - Integrate the Appnomix Onboarding screen to boost the adoption rate of the extension.
+screen to boost the adoption rate of the extension. - Add the

-and tailor your data accordingly:- Obtain
+as an initializer and adjust your data setup accordingly:- Obtain

 YOUR_CLIENT_ID